 Voiced by: Christopher Daniel Barnes (1st film), Rob Paulsen (2nd film)Prince Eric is the deuteragonist of the The Little Mermaid.

 - Action Dad: In the sequel, when he becomes a father to his and Ariel's only child, Melody.
 Eric will still take on anything that threatens him or his family.

 - Action Hero: Becomes this in the climax of the first film.

-- Adaptational Badass In Distress: He is saved by Ariel like in the novel.
+- Adaptational Badass: Downplayed.
+He is saved by Ariel like in the novel.
 For almost all of the film otherwise he is rescuing her or other people.

 - Authority Equals Asskicking: The Prince (later King) of his kingdom and defeated Ursula.

-- Badass: This guy took down GIANT URSULA for God's sake!
+- Badass In Charge: This guy took down GIANT URSULA for God's sake!
 And he saved both his kingdom and Triton's from certain destruction!
 And let's not forget he freed Triton, Ariel and hundreds of merpeople from eternal damnation!
 He's also the prince of his kingdom and later became the King in the sequel.

 - Badass in Distress: The movie plays loyal to him being saved from drowning by the title mermaid like in the original story.
 Unlike the novel however, he met the tide with a fight, and also returns the favour to Ariel later.

 - Badass Normal: This guy does not give up.
 EVER.
 Sky-high Physical Goddess Sea Witches be damned, you do not mess with his girl.

 - Beware the Nice Ones: Eric is one of the nicest characters in The Little Mermaid franchise...he also has threatened or outright killed those who harmed his loved ones.